LinkedIn Boolean Search Generator

 People search is the right place to find founders, owners, CEOs, partners, operators, sales leaders, RevOps profiles, consultants, and other individual prospects.
 Boolean is useful here because people write their roles in inconsistent ways.
 A small business owner may call themselves Founder, Owner, CEO, Managing Director, Partner, Principal, or Co-Founder.
 LinkedIn filters cannot always understand that these are variations of the same buying role.

-Use Boolean for the visible profile fields that help identify the right person: name, title, location, company, school, and context language.
+Use Boolean for visible profile fields that help identify the right person, such as name, title, location, company, school, and context language.
 A useful people query might be ("agency owner" OR "agency founder") AND ("lead generation" OR "growth marketing") AND Germany NOT recruiter.
-Then use People filters for connection degree, industries, profile languages, service categories, followers of, and connections of.
-If you are using the free LinkedIn search interface, ignore premium-only filters such as actively hiring when building a free workflow.

 People search is strongest when you already have a rough ICP.
 It is less useful when you only know an account category but not the buyer.
 In that case, start with Companies, build a target account list, then move into People search to find the relevant people inside those accounts.

-Posts Search: Find Timely Conversations and Outreach Angles
+Posts Search for Timely Outreach Angles

-Posts search is a different use case.
-You are not searching for a profile record first.
-You are searching for content.
-Boolean can help you find posts about a pain point, a buying trigger, a competitor, a category, or an initiative.
-That makes posts search useful for founders and small teams who need warmer outreach context instead of another cold list.
+Boolean can help you find posts about a pain point, buying trigger, competitor, category, or initiative.
+That makes Posts useful when you need warmer outreach context instead of another cold list.

-In Posts search, the filters are about the content stream: sort by Top Match or Latest, date posted, content type, from member, from company, posted by, mentioning member, mentioning company, and author industry.
-Use those filters for timing and source.
 Use Boolean for the topic itself.
 A search like ("building outbound" OR "growing pipeline" OR "lead generation") can reveal people discussing a growth problem.
-A search like ("switching from HubSpot" OR "CRM migration" OR "sales automation") can reveal implementation pain.
-The Date posted filter then decides whether you care about the past 24 hours, past week, or past month.
+The Date posted filter then decides whether you care about the past day, week, or month.

-Companies Search: Discover Accounts Before People
+Companies Search Before People

 Companies search is useful when your first question is about accounts, not individuals.
 If you want software companies in a region, agencies of a certain size, manufacturers in a category, or consulting firms with open roles, start with Companies.
 Boolean can help with company names, descriptions, category wording, and niche terms, but the filters should carry the account structure.